nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete a member from team: `delete member`

-Due to unfortunate circumstances, some of your teammates needs to be shuffled to other groups and they will no longer be on your team!
+Due to unfortunate circumstances, one of your teammates needs to be shuffled to other groups, and he will no longer be on your team!
 Not to worry, you can delete members from your team.
 First, identify the index number of your teammate in the [current team section](#current-team-section).
-If you are not able to see their name on the list, refer to [find member command](#finding-a-member-find-member) on how to find your classmate.
+If you are not able to see their name on the list, refer to [find member command](#finding-a-member-find-member) on how to find a member in your team.
 Then, simply key in `delete member <INDEX>` and they will be removed from your team!

 The `delete member` command allows you to delete an existing team member in your currently selected team.
-The target team member will be removed from the [current team section](#current-team-section) as seen in the image below.
+The corresponding team member will be removed from the [current team section](#current-team-section) as seen in the image below.
 Unsure of what team you are currently on?
 Please refer to the [currently selected team](#current-team-section) Here, let us take a quick walk-through on how to delete a member.

-Let us try to delete a member called Alex Yeoh to our team.
-Identify the index number of `Alex Yeoh` in the application(1 in the image below).
+Let us try to delete Alex Yeoh from our team.
+Identify the index number of `Alex Yeoh` in the member list (1 in the image below).
 Enter the command

 `delete member 1`